How to identify a stroke in 3 easy steps

 If the person has difficulty responding to any of these requests, call 911 right away.
 Quick action can save a life or help prevent disabling brain damage.
 Do not wait for the person to “get better.”
 People who’ve had a TIA usually recover quickly, but they still need to see a physician because of their risk for a second, more serious stroke.

 Supplements for Stroke Prevention

 Although we tend to think of our hearts and brains as entirely separate organs, the truth is they are closely linked by their reliance on healthy circulation.
-As I often tell my patients, what’s good for the heart is good for the head, too.
-So I often recommend these heart-healthy supplements to my patients who may be at risk for a stroke.
+We like to think that what’s good for the heart is good for the head, too.
+So we often recommend these heart-healthy supplements to readers who may be at risk for a stroke.

 If you are currently taking medication, please check with your pharmacist or physician before adding supplements to your daily regimen, since some could cause drug interactions.

 - Curcumin, an extract of the spice turmeric, has proven value as an inflammation fighter, supported by dozens of studies.
 As a bonus, it also prevents blood clots, so it’s at the top of our stroke-prevention supplements list.
 Curcumin has virtually no side effects and no known drug interactions.
 Take 500 mg once daily with or following a meal.